philipturner/home-built-stm/README.md

 ![Image 4641.JPG](./Documentation/CNCAluminum/IMG_4641.JPG)

 _The aftermath of `example9.FNC`.
 Although the results appear more promising, this operation removed much less material than the last._

+## May 14, 2025

+> _This is the last day I can spend at the lab.
+The last journal entry.
+No time to waste._

+I'm going to correctly CNC machine aluminum today.
+To start, closely inspect the results of last session.